- Article published at:

-DIY: Dry flowers
+DIY: Dried flowers

 Can I use any flowers to dry?

-Before you get started, it’s important to know which flowers can be used.
-Unfortunately, not all flowers are suitable, mainly because either the stems are too soft or they contain too much humidity.
-Examples are tulips, daffodils and amaryllises.
+Before you get started, it’s important to know which flowers can be dried.
+Unfortunately, not all flowers are suitable; mainly because either the stems are too soft or they contain too much humidity.
+Examples of these are tulips, daffodils and amaryllises.

 Find or create a warm, dark space to dry out your flowers.
 Light will fade out the colours.
 The warmth will speed up the drying process making it harder for fungus to grow.